ChemicalWonders/170hw3/README.md

-###Things I have yet to finish before I update the README:
+##Things I have yet to finish before I update the README:

-1. Creating the initial grid, and allowing for a start space and obsticles.
+1. The start space is created and initated, but does not print out.

 2. Completing the value iterations, and finishing the final grid.